scriptographers/UnPlag/README.md

 `ENDPOINT : 'api/account/pastchecks/' | REQUEST TYPE : GET (Authenticated Endpoint)`

-Returns a list of past plagiarism check IDs by the user along with the uploaded filename.
+Returns a list of past plagiarism check IDs by the user along with the uploaded filename

 ```
 Format: